farhanriyandi/ETL-World-Happiness/README.md

 # ETL-World-Happiness

 ## Overview
 The World Happiness project was created to implement the ETL (Extract, Transform, Load) process using a data pipeline through web scraping.
 The extracted data includes national happiness rankings along with the continent of each country, which is then transformed and loaded into PostgreSQL.
-The following is the website that will be scraping:
+The following is the website that will be scraped:
 * https://kids.kiddle.co/List_of_countries_by_continents
 * https://en.wikipedia.org/wiki/World_Happiness_Report